 Tata Altroz EV launch date

-Before the COVID-19 pandemic struck, Tata Motors had set the release of the Altroz EV between January and July 2021, and we believe this timeline stays.
-Tata Motors should share an accurate timetable towards the end of the 2020.
+Before the COVID-19 pandemic struck, Tata Motors had set the release of the Altroz EV between January and July 2021.
+The launch is now expected in the second half of the year, in the festival season.

 What is the expected Tata Altroz EV price?

 INR 10-12 lakh (ex-showroom) is the expected Tata Altroz EV price.

 What is the Tata Altroz EV launch date?